Navarasa (soundtrack): Production

 The original soundtrack and score of Navarasa is composed by A. R. Rahman, Santhosh Narayanan, Sundaramurthy KS, Rajesh Murugesan, Karthik, Ron Ethan Yohann, Govind Vasantha and Justin Prabhakaran.
 Initially D. Imman, Ghibran and Aruldev, were signed in for the project, but since the directors of the respective anthologies left the project, Santhosh, Sundaramurthy and Rajesh took over the project.
 Vishal Bhardwaj made his debut in Tamil, composing for the segment Inmai directed by Rathindran R. Prasad.

 As the series is based on the Indian concept or Navarasas (Indian aesthetics), each segment directed by five directors represent a different emotion or rasa such as anger, compassion, courage, disgust, fear, laughter, love, peace and wonder.
 The songs in the anthology segments scored by varied music directors also represent a different emotion.
-The music directors, along with the film artists, directors and other technicians, worked on the series without receiving any renumeration.
+The music directors, along with the film artists, directors and other technicians, worked on the series without receiving any remuneration.